deficollective/defiscan/src/content/protocols/morpho/base.md

 Morpho Markets are configured with an external price oracle based on which the solvency of a position is established.
 Market creators are free in the price oracle choice thus delegating responsibility to users instead of central governance.

-However, the Morpho protocol facilitates oracle creation through a factory, currently `MorphoChainlinkOracleV2Factory`, which is used by more than 15% of Morpho Markets [(read more)](#dependencies).
+However, the Morpho protocol facilitates oracle creation through a factory, currently `MorphoChainlinkOracleV2Factory`, which is used by more than 16% of Morpho Markets [(read more)](#dependencies).

 This factory wraps price feeds compliant with Chainlink's Aggregator interface and assumes that these feeds never fail (liveness and valid prices).
-Although the price feed is chosen permissionlessly by the market creator, more than 92% of the Morpho Markets rely on a Chainlink curated price feed.
+Although the price feed is chosen permissionlessly by the market creator, more than 92% of the TVL lies in Morpho Markets that rely on a Chainlink curated price feed.
 We assessed that Chainlink price feeds have a _High_ centralization and explain our findings in a dedicated [report](/protocols/chainlink-oracles/ethereum).

 An unintended upgrade of the Chainlink price feed contracts could result in stale or inaccurate prices being reported.
 Since the Morpho oracle reverts on a negative price reported by a Chainlink feed, this failure could result in the _permanent freezing of funds_ in affected markets.
 With a potential impact on more than 16% of Morpho Markets, or more than 92% of Morpho's TVL on Base.
 This potential impact on 92% of Morpho's TVL results in a _High centralization risk_ from Chainlink on Base.